fpco/safe-exceptions/README.md

 previously something scary into an aspect of Haskell everyone feels safe using.

+## Goals

+This package provides additional safety and simplicity versus `Control.Exception` by having its functions recognize the difference between synchronous and asynchronous exceptions.
+As described below, synchronous exceptions are treated as _recoverable_, allowing you to catch and handle them as well as clean up after them, whereas asynchronous exceptions can only be cleaned up after.
+In particular, this library prevents you from making the following mistakes:

+* Catching and swallowing an asynchronous exception
+* Throwing an asynchronous exception synchronously
+* Throwing a synchronous exception asynchronously
+* Swallowing asynchronous exceptions via failing cleanup handlers

 ## Quickstart

 This section is intended to give you the bare minimum information to